sst/sst/www/docs/what-is-sst.md

 ## Functions

-At the heart of SST applications are Functions, powered by [AWS Lambda](https://aws.amazon.com/lambda/).
-These represent your application code and they get invoked by the infrastructure in your application.
+At the heart of SST applications are Functions; powered by [AWS Lambda](https://aws.amazon.com/lambda/).
+These represent your application code.
+They are invoked by the infrastructure in your application.

-From the API example above, when a user hits the `/notes` route in your API, the `main` function in the `functions/list.ts` file gets executed.
+From the API example above.

 ```ts
 "GET /notes": "functions/list.main"
 ```

+When a user hits the `/notes` route in your API, the `main` function in the `functions/list.ts` file gets executed.
 And it'll respond with what the function returns.

 ```ts
 export async function main() {